Right to repair scheme for council tenants

 Always report a repair to your landlord as soon as you can.
 Most councils have an online system for reporting repairs.

-Use the Gov.uk council finder to request a repair to a council property.
+Use the GOV.UK council finder to find your council

 After you report a repair, your landlord should: